escrowblock/ucds/README.md

 # Description

-United Cryptocurrency Depositing System allows to have gateway for accepting cryptocurrencies on your addresses and watching transactions.
+United Cryptocurrency Depositing System allows having a gateway for accepting cryptocurrencies on your addresses and watching transactions.
-UCDS works by event model, that allows to use it as microservice for transforming data from blockchain to offline data.
+UCDS works by event model, which allows using it as microservice for transforming data from the blockchain to offline data.
-For example you can handle the event that you have got a transaction in 0.01 BTC and record this to DB or send email, etc.
+For example, you can handle the event that you have got a transaction in 0.01 BTC and record this to DB or send an email, etc.

 # Installation